Accelerating ERM for data-driven algorithm design using output-sensitive techniques: Further details and proofs from Section

-We now consider an implementation for the \textsc{ComputeSubdivision} subroutine.
+We now consider an implementation for the \textsc{ComputeSubdivisionDP} subroutine.
 The algorithm computes the hyperplanes across which the subproblem used for computing the optimal alignment changes in the recurrence relation (\ref{eqn:dp}) by adapting Algorithm \ref{alg:subpolytopes}.
+We restate the algorithm in the context of sequence alignment as Algorithm \ref{alg:cs}.